josephfosco/transport/doc/player-map.md

     + :accuracy - this players accuracy
     + :action - interaction with other players (can be follow, complement, contrast, ignore)
     + :player-id - player id of player that is being observed (optional, only if :action is follow, complement or contrast)
-* :change-follow-info-notes a vector used when following another player.
-If the player you are following changes instruments, this is the note or notes they changed instrument on
 * :cur-note-beat - the beat the next note to be played will be played on (starts at 0)
 * :cur-note-time - the time the next note to be played is scheduled to be played (starts at 0)
 * :function - function to call when event is triggered